bartosz-antosik/vscode-spellright/README.md

 * Unlike many other spell checkers it tries to spell **short words and abbreviations** (etc., I'm, i.e., ...)
 * Unobtrusive **GUI**/**command palette** interface for switching spelling dictionary (language) and turning spelling ON/OFF for particular document type.

-> This extension is **fully functional** although it is currently limited to **64-bit Windows platform**.
+> This extension is currently limited to **64-bit Windows platform**.
 It is due to problems with distribution of native modules in current VSCode's distribution model.
 For details see (and up-vote maybe) discussion about VSCode's feature request [#20266](https://github.com/Microsoft/vscode/issues/20266).

 ## Screenshot